White House says it's putting Iran 'on notice' in reaction to missile test

 Related: Iran Test-Fires Medium Range Ballistic Missile: U.S. Officials

 Flynn, a retired Army general and former head of the Defense Intelligence Agency, delivered his remarks in a surprise appearance at the daily White House press briefing.
-He cited other examples of what he called Iran's "destabilizing behavior across the Middle East," including reported attacks on U.S. allies by Iran-backed Houthi rebels.
+He cited other examples of what he called Iran's "destabilizing behavior across the Middle East," including reported attacks on U.S. allies by Iran-backed Houthi rebels in the Red Sea.

-He pointed out President Trump's disapproval of a multinational agreement with Iran that lifts economic sanctions in exchange for a promise not to develop nuclear weapons.
+He pointed out President Trump's disapproval of the Obama administration's agreements with Iran — including, presumably, a multinational deal to lift economic sanctions in exchange for a promise not to develop nuclear weapons — as "weak and ineffective."

 "Instead of being thankful to the United States for these agreements, Iran is now feeling emboldened," Flynn said.
 "As of today, we are officially putting Iran on notice."